drts01/notes/stackedit/Mentor/Overview.md

 Notes:
  - If we are encouraging one another we are are not bulling, shaming, excluding, etc.
  - It is okay for use to embracess our differences and celebrate them.
+Sharing culture, heritage, experiances, ideas, etc is how we grow.

 ## Pay It Forward

  - Sharing knowledge out side our community.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMjY5MjRdfQ==
+eyJoaXN0b3J5IjpbLTE2MTk1MTcyNzVdfQ==
 -->